Screening means testing people for early stages of a disease before they have any symptoms. For screening to be useful the tests:

 Early in your pregnancy you have an ultrasound scan to look for any abnormalities.
 This means that most molar pregnancies are picked up at a very early stage.
 Ultrasound scans are a good way of diagnosing a complete molar pregnancy, but they are not so good at picking up partial molar pregnancies.

 Partial molar pregnancies are still likely to be picked up by other routine tests, such as blood tests.
-Your doctor will also do tests for molar pregnancy if you have any abnormal symptoms, such as being very large for your dates or small for dates.
+Your doctor will also do tests for molar pregnancy if you have any abnormal symptoms, such as being very large or small for your dates.